Critical Needs Dyslexia Therapy Forgivable Loan (CNDT)

-Critical Needs Dyslexia Therapy Teacher Loan/Scholarships (CNDT) are available to students seeking a first master’s degree in Dyslexia Therapy in an approved program of study that is based on the Orton-Gillingham teaching approach.
-Students must be seeking a class “AA” Mississippi Educator License with a 203 (Dyslexia Therapy) designation.
+Critical Needs Dyslexia Therapy Teacher Forgivable Loan (CNDT) are available to students seeking a first master’s degree in Dyslexia Therapy in an approved program of study based on the Orton-Gillingham teaching approach.
+Students must be seeking a Class “AA” Mississippi educator license with a 203 (Dyslexia Therapy) designation.
 Loans will be made to cover the full cost of tuition, materials and required fees.
-The loan will convert to an interest-free scholarship for recipients who serve as dyslexia therapists in a public school/district in Mississippi for one year for every year of funding received.
-Loan/Scholarship recipients who choose not to fulfill the service obligation will be required to repay the loan in full with interest.
+Loans will be forgiven for recipients who serve as dyslexia therapists in public or charter schools/districts in Mississippi for one year for every year of funding received.
+Loan recipients who choose not to fulfill the service obligation will be required to repay the loan in full with interest.

-NOTE: Twenty awards per cohort (two cohorts) will be made each aid year.
-Awards are made to students with COMPLETE applications on a first-come, first-served basis.
+NOTE: A maximum of twenty awards per cohort (two cohorts) will be made each aid year.
+Awards are made to students with COMPLETE applications on a first-come, first-served basis, as funding is available.
+However, priority is given to eligible renewal applicants.
 Applications are considered to be complete only after all supporting documents have been received.
-Applicants that are not awarded CNDT will be automatically considered for the Graduate Teacher Loan/Scholarship (GTS).
+Applicants that are not awarded CNDT will be automatically considered for the Graduate Teacher Forgivable Loan (GTS).

-- You hold a current valid Class “A” Mississippi Educator License.
+- Hold a valid Class “A” Mississippi educator License.

-- The annual award amount for full-time students at a Mississippi college or university shall equal the total cost for tuition, materials, and fees.
+- CNDT awards equal the total cost for tuition, materials, and fees.

 - CNDT recipients are not eligible for any other state aid but may apply for federal or institutional aid.

-- Verification that you hold a current valid Class “A” Mississippi Educator License.
+- New applicants must submit a copy of the applicant’s valid Mississippi Class “A” educator license.
 A SIGNED printout from the online Mississippi Education Licensure Management System (ELMS) will be accepted.

 - If funding is available, the Office will make award offers as soon as possible after receiving an appropriation, but no later than mid-June.

-- When the Entrance Counseling, Contract, and Self-certification form have been received, the Office will notify the student’s attending institution that the student has been awarded.
+- When the Contract and Self-certification form have been received, the Office will notify the student’s attending institution that the student has been awarded.